complexorganizations/find-and-replace/.github/readme.md

 ---
 ### Features
+- Any valid file type.
-- Any file size.
+- Any valid file size.
--
+- No limits of any sort.